apache/airflow/docs/executor/debug.rst

 with sensors the executor will change sensor mode to ``reschedule`` to do avoid blocking the execution of DAG.

-Additionally ``InProcessExecutor`` can be used in a fail-fast mode that will make all other running or scheduled tasks fail immediately.
+Additionally ``DebugExecutor`` can be used in a fail-fast mode that will make all other running or scheduled tasks fail immediately.
 To enable this option set ``AIRFLOW__DEBUG__FAIL_FAST=True`` or adjust ``fail_fast`` option in your ``airflow.cfg``.